SL2 homomorphic hash functions: Worst case to average case reduction and short collision search

 \section{Introduction}

 Let $\V$ be the monoid of all finite bitstrings with string concatenation as monoid multiplication and the empty string as identity element.
 Let $\SL{q}$ be the group of $2\x 2$ matrices of determinant $1$ with entries in the finite field $\mathbb{F}_{q}$ with $q=p^n$ elements.
 Over 20 years ago, Z\'emor~\cite{Zemor91} proposed a general hash function construction employing homomorphisms $h\colon \V\to\SL{q}$, that is, functions $h$ with the property that $h(uv)=h(u)h(v)$ for all $u,v\in \V$.
 For a pair of elements $A=(A_0,A_1)$ of $\SL{q}$, denote by $h_A$ the unique homomorphism such that $h_A(0)=A_0$ and $h_A(1)=A_1$.
-A bitstring $b_1\ldots b_m\in \V$ is hashed to the matrix
+A bitstrings $b_1\ldots b_m\in \V$ is hashed to the matrix

+Variations of Z\'emor's original scheme were proposed in, e.g., \cite{TZ2, CLG}.
+We refer to the survey of Petit and Quisquater~\cite{PQRubik} for an introduction to this family of hash functions and its features.

-At present, feasible cryptanalyses on this construction apply for only very special instances of $A$ and $q$.
-An elegant cryptanalysis for the case where $q$ is a power of $2$ and $A$ is a specific, natural pair of matrices was recently provided by Grassl et al.~\cite{GIMS11}.
-We refer to the survey of Petit and Quisquater~\cite{PQRubik} for an introduction and details of known cryptanalytic results.
+At present, feasible cryptanalyses on this construction apply only for very special instances of $A$ and $q$.
+A very efficient cryptanalysis for the case where $q$ is a power of $2$ and $A$ is a specific, natural pair of matrices was recently provided by Grassl et al.~\cite{GIMS11}; see the survey~\cite{PQRubik} and the paper~\cite{BSV} for a discsussion of the known cryptanalytic results and their limitations.

-In this paper we study Z\'emor's construction in its full generality.
-Based on a well supported conjecture concerning expander graphs, in Section~\ref{sec:random} we prove that $\SL{q}$ homomorphic hash functions do not become less secure if we switch to random homomorphisms.
-In Section~\ref{sec:rational} we provide an algorithm producing, modulo the same well-known conjecture, collisions of length $O(\log{q})$ in time $O({\sqrt{q}})$, for arbitrary $q$ and a class of homomorphisms including those in \cite{TZ1} (end of $\S{6}$, $i=2$), \cite{Zemor91}, \cite{TZ2}, and \cite{AbdKim98}.
-In Section~\ref{sec:generic}, for random $(A_0,A_1)$ and arbitrary $q$ we provide a collision search algorithm, and show, heuristically, that it finds collisions of length $O({\log}^2{q}/\log{\log{q}})$ in running time $O(\sqrt{q})$.
+We study Z\'emor's construction in its full generality.
+Based on a well supported conjecture concerning expander graphs, in Section~\ref{sec:random} we prove that $\SL{q}$ homomorphic hash functions based on a random homomorphism is as secure as any concrete homomorphism, upto a logarithmic factor in collision length.
+Such \emph{worst case to average case reductions}, also called \emph{random self-reducibility}, are very desirable in cryptographic primitives, see, e.g., Ajtai's seminal paper \cite{Ajtai} and the numerous works that cite it.
+This puts Z\'emor's construction at the frontiers of provably secure hash functions and motivates a further study of this approach.